-Yes, you can eat acorns.
+Yes, you can eat acorns, and all acorns are edible — it’s just that most need special processing.
 Here’s how to go about it.

 Basically there are three ways to eat acorns: Eating them as nuts (they are a lot like chestnuts), making acorn flour, or cooking in acorn oil.
 I have not yet tried to make acorn oil, but that link leads you to my friend Sam Thayer’s website; he sells it.

 First you need to get yourself a supply of acorns.
 Go find some oak trees; they’re the ones with all the acorns that have fallen down around them.
 I know this sounds condescending and stupid, but oaks come in so many varieties that in autumn this really is the easiest way.
 It is a bit of a crapshoot, as it is tougher to determine a variety of oak by its acorn than by its the leaf — you can do it, but it is a little harder.

 You can gather acorns anytime from September until early spring.
 I find gathering as the acorns fall is best.
 Suellen Ocean, who wrote a very useful book Acorns and Eat ’em,says she likes to collect Tanoak acorns in February and March, after many have begun sprouting.

 She says acorns with sprouts between 1 to 2 inches long are still good to eat, but discard any acorn meats that have turned green.
 Ocean says recently sprouted acorns a) have begun to turn their starch into sugar, and b) are foolproof: “If it is sprouted, it’s a good acorn and I haven’t wasted time gathering wormy ones.”